SAP-samples/teched2022-DA261/exercises/database_explorer/ex3/README.md

     ![](images/ViewBackgroundResults2.png)

+## Exercise 3.9 Run on Multiple Databases

-    The results can also be downloaded.
-This can be helpful if the SQL statement was run against multiple databases as the results are combined into one results file as shown below.
+1. SQL can also be executed against multiple databases and the results are provided in a downloadable file.

     ```SQL
     SELECT CURRENT_USER FROM DUMMY;